troglobit/inadyn/README.md

    * <https://connect.yandex.ru>
    * <https://www.cloudflare.com>

-DDNS providers not supported natively like <http://twoDNS.de>, can be enabled using the generic DDNS plugin.
+DDNS providers not supported natively can be enabled using the generic DDNS plugin.
 See below for configuration examples.

 In-A-Dyn defaults to HTTPS, but not all providers may support this, so try disabling SSL for the update (`ssl = false`) or the checkip phase